+We refer to the \emph{mean-field limit} for the question as to whether $\mu_N^\zz(t)$ converges to $f(t)$ for a given sequence of initial conditions $Z^0_N$ (or equivalently $\mu_N^0= \mu_N^\zz(0)$).
+This is a purely deterministic problem.
+We give in Theorems~\ref{thm:deter} and~\ref{thm:cutoff} a quantified version of the convergence $\mu_N(t)$ towards $f(t)$, provided some assumptions on $f^0$ and on the initial configurations $\mu^0_N$ are satisfied.

-\paragraph{\bf Propagation of chaos.} In most physical settings, one expects the initial positions and velocities to be selected randomly and typically independently (or almost independently).
-In the case of total independence, the law of $Z$ is initially given by $(f^0)^{\otimes N}$, i.e. each couple $Z_i=(X_i,V_i)$ is chosen randomly and independently with profile $f^0$.
-Note that by the empirical law of large number, also known as Glivenko-Cantelli theorem, the empirical measure $\mu_N^\zz(0)$ at time $0$ is then close to $f^0$ with large probability in some weak norm, See the Proposition \ref{probaint} for a precise version.
+\paragraph{\bf Propagation of molecular chaos.} In many physical settings, the initial positions and velocities are selected randomly and typically independently (or almost independently).
+In the case of total independence, the law of $Z$ is initially given by $(f^0)^{\otimes N}$, i.e. each couple $Z_i=(X_i,V_i)$ is chosen randomly and independently with law $f^0$.
+Note that by the empirical law of large number, also known as Glivenko-Cantelli theorem, the empirical measure $\mu_N^\zz(0)$ at time $0$ converges in law to $f^0$ in some weak topology, see for instance Proposition \ref{probaint} for a more precise statement.

-The propagation of chaos was formalized by Kac's in \cite{Kac1956} and goes back to Boltzmann and its Stosszahl ansatz.
+The notion of propagation of chaos was formalized by Kac's in \cite{Kac1956} and goes back to Boltzmann and its ``Stosszahl ansatz''.
 A standard reference is the famous course by Sznitman \cite{Sznitman}.
-It is mainly used in stochastic systems, where some randomness is introduced in the dynamics of the particles, but is also relevant in our context.
-Roughly speaking, the propagation of chaos will hold if when starting from (almost) i.i.d. particles with law $f^0$ at time $0$, then the particles evolving according to \eqref{eq:ODE0} are almost independent at time $t$, with the law of one particle given by the solution $f(t)$ of the Vlasov equation~\eqref{eq:vlasov}.
-The meaning of ``almost'' in the last sentence is that independence becomes true only in the limit $N \rightarrow +\infty$.